Notre Dame High School (New Jersey)

-Notre Dame High School is a coeducational Roman Catholic college preparatory school in the Lawrenceville section of Lawrence Township, in Mercer County, in the U.S. state of New Jersey.
+Notre Dame High School is a coeducational Catholic college-preparatory school in the Lawrenceville section of Lawrence Township, in Mercer County, in the U.S. state of New Jersey.
 The school operates under the supervision of the Catholic Diocese of Trenton and has been accredited by Cognia since 2013.

 As of the 2023–24 school year, the school had an enrollment of 894 students and 67.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.2:1.
 The school's student body was 77.6% (694) White, 5.6% (50) Black, 5.0% (45) two or more races, 4.6% (41) Asian, 6.7% (41) Hispanic and 0.4% (4) American Indian / Alaska Native.

 History

 Built in 1957, Notre Dame High School is located in Lawrenceville, near Princeton University, Rider University, The College of New Jersey, the Lawrenceville School and the Hun School of Princeton.
 The Diocese of Trenton also neighbors the school.
 The main building itself is square in shape, housing classrooms on two floors.
 Its mascot is the "Irish," usually displayed on athletic wear as a shamrock affixed to "ND."
 The current president is Ken Jennings, accompanied by principal Michele Martinez.

 The school uses a form of block scheduling for its students.
 In a typical semester, a student has three 80-minute block classes and two 40-minute blocks.
 One of the 40-minute periods is usually reserved for a lunch period, while the other is reserved for physical education or an additional 40-minute class.
 There is an "activity period" between the four 80-minute blocks during the day in which students can study, take an additional lunch period, or participate in various school activities (groups, clubs, community service).

 The school features a newly renovated theatre, gymnasium, student center (cafeteria), several standard classrooms, offices, film lab and science labs, school store (The Leprechaun Shop), a renovated track, wrestling room, cross country path, weight-room, two turf fields with lights and stands, tennis courts, various outdoor playing fields, media center–library, chapel, campus ministry, broadcasting studio, college and school counseling office and courtyard.

 Parallel to the school's student parking lot flows Shabakunk Creek, which was the location of a Revolutionary War skirmish between American rebels led by Colonel Edward Hand and the British military, delaying the British before the Second Battle of Trenton.
 A small commemorative sign marks the spot where the battle occurred.